 We took turns at that party sharing what having Grammie in our lives meant to us.
 I only had a few moments to think about it before a video camera appeared in my face and I had to speak.
 Having Grammie in my life meant growing up with someone I could talk to when I didn’t feel like I had anyone else.
 My friend Kristin and I were among the youngest of the group of kids at our vacation cabins in upstate New York, a place I still affectionately call Woodland.
 We were probably ten or eleven years old and some of the teenagers were talking about leaving the council that night to go to the inn and make out.
 We had no idea what they were talking about, so we promptly went home to a house named Boulder Camp and asked Grammie to please explain what making out meant.
 Without a trace of hesitation or embarrassment, she told us the best she could.
 I understood what she was saying, I just had no idea why anyone would want to do that.
 There were many other times I turned to Grammie when I had questions I didn’t think could be answered.
 Why didn’t my parents live together anymore?
 Why were friendships so complicated?
 What in the world was wrong with boys?
 Grammie never turned me away and she always held my hand and looked me in the eye, even when she had to say the hard stuff.

 Grammie and Pa founded a colony of old, charming cabins in Shandaken, New York.
 No, you don’t know where that is.
 One of my favorite books growing up was The Lion, The Witch and The Wardrobe.
 I was so fascinated by that story, by the way those children slipped through the closet into a magical world.
 That was Woodland for me.
 When I was little, we’d pack up the wood-paneled station wagon and head to Woodland for the entire summer.
 This was well before cell phones and cable, but it wouldn’t have mattered.
 We were so far removed from civilization that TVs didn’t get a signal, pipes froze in the winter time and there were no electronic gadgets of any kind.
 There were seven or eight other families who spent most of their summer vacation in Woodland, as well as many of my cousins.
 Our days were spent making leather belts, stamping intricate and unique designs into each one, swimming in an always freezing stream, digging up clay from the banks of the stream, swinging on a knotted rope and my favorite, rolling down the hill at the Inn.
-Our nights were filled with playing flashlight tag, catching lightning bugs and participating in the council where we’d have talkfests, one-legged chicken fights and sing slightly disturbing songs about using an axe to kill a fly.
-Years later I’d sing those same songs to my children when they were babies when I was trying to get them to sleep.
+Our nights were filled with playing flashlight tag, catching lightning bugs and participating in the council where we’d have talkfests, one-legged chicken fights and sing slightly disturbing songs about mothers-in-law getting shut in folding beds.
+Years later I’d sing those same songs to my children when they were babies and I was trying to get them to sleep.
 We also spent hours square dancing, sitting on the porch at the inn, telling ghost stories and eventually drinking beer and making out with boys.
 Don’t tell my mom.

 We even went to Woodland during the winter to go skiing.
 There were two mountains nearby and I learned to ski as soon as I could walk.
 I still remember my favorite trail was called Long John.
 Being about a hundred years old, the cabins were not winterized and, as I said, the pipes would freeze in the winter making showering impossible.
 We’d get metal buckets full of snow and put them on the wood-burning stove to melt.
 Then we’d use that water to flush the toilets.
 All this was done after we’d park our cars at the bottom of a steep and long hill and carry our suitcases, sleds and food up to the house.
 It was exhausting and we were always cold, but we begged our parents to take us up every weekend.